iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Point Method, Convex.md

 ### **Proximal Point in the Rockafellar Manner**

 This section will only summarizes some of the key results from Rockafellar's writing of the proximal point method in the convex case.
+In this section we briefly view over how geniuses like Rockafellar handles the situations.